7 Advantages of Tourism in an Economy

 For anyone that is still wondering how all this trickles down into the economy, check out this course on economics and learn how the different parts are all connected.
 This article will cover the obvious, and the not so obvious advantages of tourism for the local industry, in addition to the main benefit of bringing income into a community that would otherwise have not been earned.

 One of the easiest advantages to identify is the jobs tourism brings.
 This ranges from directly influenced positions like tour guides, hotel staff, coach services, and restaurants.
 What’s great about all these businesses is that they not only pay wages to their staff, but source goods and products locally, giving a boost to local industry.
 What’s great about tourism is that the supporting industries like retail and food production also benefit, although it is not as obvious to the untrained eye as this is mostly occurring behind the scenes.
-For a better understanding of the key macroeconomic indicators that need to be seen in a healthy economy, check out this recent post.
+For a better understanding of the key macroeconomic indicators that need to be seen in a healthy economy, check out this course.

 Increased Spending in the Local Community